Past Exhibitions and Digital Catalogues

 August 4 – November 17, 2024

-Olney Art Association's 50th Anniversary Juried Exhibition brings together a diverse group of artists whose work depicts the quiet beauty and history of our corner of Montgomery County.
-View watercolor, acrylic, and oil paintings, including still lifes, portraits, landscapes, and abstracts, alongside collages, sculptures, and photography.
+Olney Art Association's 50th Anniversary Juried Exhibition brought together a diverse group of member artists whose work depicted the quiet beauty and history of our corner of Montgomery County.
+These works included watercolor, acrylic, and oil paintings, comprising of still life, portraits, landscapes, and abstracts, alongside collages, sculptures, and photography.

 Community Gallery